 - apply the work-energy theorem, the laws of conservation of energy, momentum and angular momentum;

 - understand properties and flow phenomena of non-viscous and viscous fluids;

 - apply the zeroth and first law of thermodynamics and the kinetic theory of ideal gases;

 - apply the concepts of steady state transport of matter and heat.

 - prepare and attending the lectures preceding the daily tutorials;

 - learning and understanding through exercises and practical tutorials;

 Practical tutorials are compulsory.

 Written test with open questions.
+A compendium will be available.
 The final mark can be assessed only after completing all practical courses.
 The minimum mark for a pass is 5.5.